 Expensive: If you want 360° rotation and that all-important silent mechanism, you’re going to be paying $110 and up, with top prices at around $170.

 If you’re buying a seat cushion, check the fabric.
 “Water resistant” is not the same as “waterproof.”
 If it’s the former, an additional waterproof cover is highly recommended.

 Medical experts recommend that for proper healthy posture, you should stand for at least 15 minutes of every hour.
 While that’s good advice, it’s not always practical.
 Here are a couple of things you can do to minimize strain and discomfort if you’ve got to sit for longer periods.

 A. Although materials like powder-coated steel and polyethylene/plastic used for seating offer a reasonable degree of weather resistance, most manufacturers do not recommend leaving the chair out in all weathers.
+To protect yourself and your equipment, you can use a treestand umbrella to keep the rain off.
 Generally, if you don't want to take it home, it’s recommended that you wrap it in something like a heavy-duty trash bag.